Cupolas of Capitalism

 Original central core of capitol built in the Greek Revival style

 .
 Features a circular drum tower capped with a dome and cupola.
 Later Neoclassical wings added at sides and back.
 119 feet tall.
 More info offsite with this photo essay from the state archive site.
-The Alabama Historical Commission offers a virtual tour and a brief history of the state capitol building on their website.
-A fine photo gallery is also available from Edward Crim.
+The Alabama Historical Commission offers a photo gallery and brief history of the state capitol building on their website.

-Alaska Juneau 120 4th St. (between Main & Seward Streets) / aerial view and bird's eye view (in one direction, other directions may be forthcoming) from MS Bing; street and maybe a forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.
+Alaska Juneau 120 4th St. (between Main & Seward Streets) / aerial view from MS Bing; street and maybe a forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.

 1923-31, Capitol designed and built / James A. Wetmore and U.S. Treasury Department Architects.